-Engineering Village features, content, and functionality is designed to be accessible by all users and devices.
-We strive to adhere to the U.S. Section 508 Guidelines for Web; we strive to meet the W3C Web Content Accessibility Guidelines (WCAG) 2.0.
+The features, content, and functionality on Engineering Village are designed to be accessible to all users and devices.
+We strive to adhere to the U.S. Section 508 Guidelines for Web as well as meet the W3C Web Content Accessibility Guidelines (WCAG) 2.0.

-Our Engineering Village team consists of developers and user centered designers who conduct usability testing and accessibility assessments of navigation, flow, labels, and consistency.
+Our Engineering Village team consists of developers and user centered designers who conduct usability testing and accessibility assessments of navigation, flow, labeling, and consistency.

-We test EV with a variety of devices and assistive technology including JAWS screen reader, NVDA, keyboard only, and a variety of browser testing tools.
+We test EV with a variety of devices and assistive technology including JAWS screen reader, NVDA, keyboard only navigation, and a variety of browser testing tools.